Specific rules for medical devices

 Change to an approved application, or interruption of an ongoing study

-If, for any reason, the study needs to be interrupted, or an individual clinic closes down prematurely, this shall also be reported to the Medical Products Agency and the ethical review board.
+If, for any reason, the study needs to be interrupted, or an individual clinic closes down prematurely, this shall also be reported to the Swedish Medical Products Agency.
 The reason for the study interruption shall be documented, and may for example be a suspicion of an unacceptable risk for study participants, or a clinic that diverges seriously or repeatedly from the study processes.
-ISO 14155 Chapter 7 Suspension, termination and close-out of the clinical investigation has guidelines for the activities to be carried out in the event of an interruption or premature closure of a study.
+If the study is temporarily interrupted or terminated prematurely due to safety reasons, the Swedish Medical Products Agency must be notified within 24 hours.
+If the interruption / termination is made for other reasons, this must be reported within 15 days.
+ISO 14155:2020 has additional description ofthe activities that should be carried out in the event of an interruption or premature closure of a study.

 Concluding a study and preparing for report writing